pathivu/pathivu-docs/query.md

-Pathivu currently support query like selection, average, distinct and count.
-If you would like to see more query features, please feel free to open an [issue](https://github.com/pathivu/pathivu/issues)

 Queries in Pathivu can be used to aggregate log data and perform operations on it.
 Multiple queries can be piped up to perform a complex action.

 Pathivu listens for query requests on port `5180` with the use of an HTTP(s) server.
 This exposes a simple way of sending commands and queries to the Pathivu backend.
 It currently supports the following queries: